dgasparri/flutter_rust_bridge/website/docs/quickstart.md

 Then, you will see a greeting from Rust, displayed in Flutter (Dart).

+Should an error occur, refer to the [troubleshooting page](manual/troubleshooting).

 ## 4. Modify it

 Suppose we add a *super*-simple Rust function in `rust/src/api/simple.rs`